Iran's biggest fear now: A Syria or Libya style collapse, warns West Asia expert Vali Nasr - BusinessToday

-As the war between Iran, Israel, and the United States enters a new phase, many Iranians are beginning to worry less about regime change and more about the possibility that their country could descend into chaos resembling Syria or Libya, according to Iranian-American scholar Vali Nasr.
+As the war between Iran, Israel, and the United States continues, many Iranians are beginning to worry less about regime change and more about the possibility that their country could descend into chaos resembling Syria or Libya, according to Iranian-American scholar Vali Nasr.

 Also read: 'Iran bragged about 60% enriched fuel, enough for 11 bombs': Trump envoy reveals what happened in first talks